jasonelle/jasonette-old-blog/_posts/2017-02-08-functional-programming-in-json.md

 Here's what it does:

-1. Makes a network request to the [jsonplaceholder server](https://jsonplaceholder.typicode.com/)
+1. Makes a network request ([$network.request](http://docs.jasonette.com/actions/#networkrequest)) to [jsonplaceholder server](https://jsonplaceholder.typicode.com/)
-2. Pass that result to its `success` callback action--which is another action called `$render`--which renders the result using whichever template you define (also in JSON).
+2. Passes that result to its `success` callback action--which is another action called [$render](http://docs.jasonette.com/actions/#render)--which renders the result using whichever template you define (also in JSON).
 3. We name the action `fetch` by wrapping it with the key.

 <br>